Rattery Policies & Adoption Requirements

 All costs associated with returning a rat are the responsibility of the owner.

-I am committed to every rat I breed for their entire lifetime.
+I remain committed to every rat I breed for their entire life.

-All rats are placed as pet only unless otherwise discussed and agreed to in writing.
+All rats are placed as pet-only unless otherwise agreed to in writing.

-I maintain detailed pedigrees for all of my rats, and those are available to approved breeders.
-If you originally purchased a pet only rat and later wish to discuss breeding rights, I encourage you to reach out so we can talk.
+I maintain detailed pedigrees, which are available to approved breeders.
+If you initially adopt a pet-only rat and later wish to discuss breeding rights, you are welcome to reach out.

 What Comes Home With Your Rat

-I do not adopt out rats with the following conditions:
+I do not place rats with the following conditions:

 Cryptorchidism